Mostafalol1233/crossfire-blog/replit.md

-# Bemora Gaming Blog
+# Biomera Gaming Blog

 ## Overview

-Bemora Gaming Blog is a modern, full-stack CrossFire gaming website built with React, TypeScript, Express, and in-memory storage.
+Biomera Gaming Blog is a modern, full-stack CrossFire gaming website built with React, TypeScript, Express, and in-memory storage.
 Originally a blog platform, it has been transformed into a gaming-focused site featuring a news section with CrossFire-style grid layouts, a mercenaries/characters showcase with interactive hover effects, and AI-generated CrossFire-themed imagery.
 The platform emphasizes bilingual support (English/Arabic), responsive design, and engaging visual experiences.

 ## User Preferences